newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 It is what it is, what is done is done and now we deal with it.

-> "A.: What is your most precious ressource cannot be thrown to wolves.
+> "A.: What is your most precious resource cannot be thrown to wolves.
 Shall it never happen again."<br>

 The words were sharp, but respectful.
 Strong enough to teach, soft enough to show understanding.
 This is the way of the Crimson Foes.